I’m sitting in the garage with Max. Jeff sticks his head in and tells me to get into the house.

 “If you tell anyone, everyone one will know you’re both faggots.
 Jace will get sent to juvie for perverting you,” he yells at John.

 After a couple of days, Robby and Michael ask where John is.
 I say he’s sick.
 Finally John is better.
 He can speak again, but is pretty morose.
-He’d been so nice to me before Jeff started in on us.
+He was so nice to me before Jeff started in on us.
 I don’t know how to help John.
 Being solicitous makes him angry.
 Things keep getting worse.
 I still blame Miss Nosy Rosie Butt for interfering and making Dad bring Edith and Jeff into our house.
-I will never think that way about John, but everything else has gone to hell in a hand basket.
+I will never think that way about John, but everything else has gone to hell in a half basket.
 John and I are both space cases.
 We fall into a silent acceptance of our plight.
-Instead of co-conspirators, we’re co-victims.
+Instead of co-conspirators, we are co-victims.

-Just when it seems like things can’t get worse, Jeff injures John from the terrors of our abuse.
-John is barely eight years.
+Just when it seems like things cannot get any worse, Jeff injures John from the terrors of our abuse.
+John is barely eight years old.
 Jeff is now fifteen.
 When Edith finds blood in John’s underwear, she asks Jeff what happened.
-He blames me, saying now he knows for sure that I’m a pervert.
+He blames me, saying now they knows for sure that I am a pervert.
 They tell Dad.
-I’m banished to the garage again.
-He believes Edith and Jeff over my denials.
+I am banished to the garage again.
+Dad believes Edith and Jeff over my denials.
 To keep me from telling the truth, Jeff makes me get on top of John and simulate actual sex.
 We were eight and ten.
 The only things we know about sex is what Jeff is doing to us.